Tang-hubert/Crawing-List-of-Admitted-Schools-for-Students/README.md

 fix: glob.iglob repeat finding same exam_location_folder.

+to fix `\n` in the stuno numbers in list

+feat: add if-statement
+- make each students in list find their own, using
+1. first: stuno_second and stuno_last
+1. second: comapre numbers
+1. third: compare depts (use [this](https://stackoverflow.com/questions/3844801/check-if-all-elements-in-a-list-are-identical))
 ### WTF section
 - when csvs all output, then use excel to clean it (下拉cell) it can sort by the rules itself, in the end just check。
+- output_list_&_num.txt have some blanks because we start from black ones not white, if blank then white.
+- output_list_&_num_fixed.txt white and dark will find the complete exam_location list seperately.